Trump vows to release FISA docs now that Mueller probe is concluded, slams 'treasonous' FBI

 The president insisted the U.S. should have a "great relationship" with Russia and China, but that the "fake news" and "nonsense" distorted his intentions into something more sinister.

-"When I said there could be somebody spying on my campaign, it went wild out there," Trump told Sean Hannity.
-"They couldn't believe I could say such a thing.
-As it turned out, that was small potatoes compared to what went on. ...
-Millions and millions on the phony dossier, and then they used the dossier to start things."

 Trump also criticized Comey, whom he'd fired in 2017, as a "terrible guy."
+He insisted he did not fire him to obstruct justice, telling Hannity he knew that firing Comey would only increase scrutiny on the White House.

 "It was treason, it was really treason," Trump said, referring to texts between former FBI Special Agent Peter Strzok and former FBI lawyer Lisa Page that discussed an "insurance policy" in the event of Trump's election.